A Museum of Motherhood – What’s That?

 “I have an ongoing interest in how mothers contribute to the social and economic fabric of American culture as well as the individual struggles women who are mothers experience,” says Rose.

-The museum conducts free tours for up to six people daily by advance registration and opens its doors each year in the AEHK annual Artist Studio Tour.
+The museum conducts free tours for up to six people daily by advance registration.
+It also opens its doors each year in the AEHK annual Artist Studio Tour.

-In 2018, Rose completed the Music of Motherhood (Demeter Press), and edited a collection of essays about art and motherhood.
-While some items are listed for sale and the museum has an extensive library collection, most of the space is devoted to a permanent collection featuring Mother The Job and the Art of Motherhood from around the world.
+In 2018, Rose completed the Music of Motherhood (Demeter Press) and also edited a collection of essays about art and also motherhood.
+Some items are for sale and the museum has an extensive library collection.
+Most of the space features a permanent collection.
+It features Mother The Job and also the Art of Motherhood from around the world.

-Donations are accepted and residencies are by application only.
+They accept donations, and residencies by application only.

 Comments are closed.